jacobxperez/rams/.github/CONTRIBUTING.md

 how to simplify your life by setting clear limits, identifying the essentials, and eliminating the unnecessary to maximize performance with minimum effort.

+1. Start small
-1. Set clear limits
+2. Set clear limits
-2. Identify the essential
+3. Identify the essential
+4. Simplify
-3. Eliminate the rest
+5. Eliminate the nonessential
+6. Stay focused

 > Perfection is achieved, not when there is nothing more to add, but when there
 > is nothing left to take away.